ThinkDataEd/curriculum/docs/unit2/section1.md

 that we understand the information provided in summaries of data.

 ##<p style="background: black; color: white; text-align: center;">**Language Objectives**</p>
-1. Students will use complex sentences to construct summary statements about their understanding of data, how it is collected, how it is used and how to work with it.
+1. Students will conside the appropriateness of using mean or median as the measure of center for different types of distributions.

+2. Students will determine and explain eappropriate measure of spread.

+3. Students will engage in an "Active Debate" activity to compare shape, center, and spread of distributions.

-2. Students will engage in partner and whole group discussions and presentations to express their understanding of data science concepts.
+4. Students will engage in partner and whole group distributions and presentations to express their understanding of statistical investigations.

 ##<p style="background: black; color: white; text-align: center;">**Data File or Data Collection Method**</p>
+<ins>*Data Files:*</ins>

+1. Students’ *Personality Color* survey: ```data(colors)```

 <ins>*Data Collection Method:*</ins>

 1. **True Colors Personality Test:** Students will complete the *Personality Color* survey that will collect their data about their personality styles.

-<ins>*Data Files:*</ins>

-1. Students’ *True Colors Personality* survey data *(colors)*

 ##<p style="background: black; color: white; text-align: center;">**Legend for Activity Icons**</p>
 ![legend](../img/legend.png)